MicrosoftDocs/visualstudio-docs/docs/designers/walkthrough-windows-forms-designer.md

 The first step is to create the DemoCalculator control project.

-1. Open Visual Studio and create a new **Windows Forms Control Library** project by using C# and the .NET Framework.
+1. Open Visual Studio and create a new **Windows Forms Control Library** project by using the .NET Framework template for either C# or Visual Basic.
 Name the project **DemoCalculatorLib**.

    ![Screenshot of the Windows Forms Control Library template in Visual Studio.](media/windows-forms-control-library-template.png)